psil123/FoodBuddy/README.md

 Our product will be used by food enthusiasts and restaurants who are willing to rent space for food realted events and also build a good relationship with their customers.

 ## Team Details
-  - Pritam Sil (21q05r001)
+  - Pritam Sil
-  - Sai Sunil Chothave (21q05r005)
+  - Sai Sunil Chothave
-  - Vishal Mishra (213050066)
+  - Vishal Mishra

-## Contribution
-- Pritam
-    - Database, User and Restaurant Admin Homepages, Order management
-- Sai
-    - Dashboard, Restaurant Homepage, Session Management
-- Vishal
-    - Dashboard, Signature Dish details in Restaurant Homepage

 ## Documentation